BV Nordic Centre

 What grooming equipment does our club use?

-The primary tracksetter for the club is a 2004 PistenBully Edge.
-This machine has a powerful tiller which can groom and set a 5 m wide track with 2 classic and 1 skate lane, all in a single pass.
+The Bison snowcat has a powerful tiller which can groom and set a 5 metre wide track.
+In a single pass, our trails can be groomed with 2 classic tracks and 1 skate lane.

 The smaller machines are used in the early season to prepare a solid base.
-Once we have enough snow, the PistenBully takes over and becomes the workhorse for the season.
-During the season we will use the Ginzu or G2 to freshen up trails or to set more tracks when the PistenBully is busy.
-Our auxiliary machines are also ready to use whenever the PistenBully has downtime.
+Once we have enough snow, the Bison takes over and becomes the workhorse for the season.
+During the ski season we will use the Ginzu or G2 to freshen up trails or to set tracks in some circumstances.

-The PB can’t be operated in low snow conditions due to the depth of the cleats on the tracks and the aggressiveness of the cutters on the tiller.
-This prevents it from being used in early season as the tracks and tiller will bring debris to the surface and spread it through the snowpack.
+The Bison can’t be operated in the early season's low snow conditions due to the depth of the cleats on the tracks and the aggressiveness of the cutters on the tiller.
+In addition to potential damage to the Bison, it can bring debris to the surface and spread it through the snowpack.
+The small machines are best for the early season.

-In the spring, during frequent freeze/thaw cycles, the PB tiller does a great job of chewing up the ice.
-Unfortunately, each time this is done, the snowpack is reduced and the ability of the snow crystals to adhere to each other is further diminished.
-Snow crystals have a finite capacity ato be worked.
+In the spring, during freeze/thaw cycles, the snow surface melts in the day then freezes into ice at night.
+The Bison's blade and tiller can do a great job of chewing up the ice but each time this is done, the snowpack is reduced and the ability of the snow crystals to adhere to each other can be diminished.
+Snow crystals have a finite capacity to be worked.
 We will still groom spring snow but there is a lot of science, art and luck in deciding on the frequency and timing that will best extend the season.
+Often, the best approach on some days is to simply scratch up the skate lane with a small groomer.

 Why is the skate lane soft sometimes?

 Fresh snow makes for beautiful tracks, but…. fresh snow has lots of air in it and takes time and work to “set up” into a firm skate track.
-The PistenBully has a tiller that spins and turns over the snow which really helps work the snow.
-Still, after a deep snowfall, it will often take more than one tracksetting before the trail gets really firm.
-When we get deep snow on the trails, we will try to open as many trails as quick as we can, but with a 52 km trail network, it may take a day or two before the PistenBully can make a second trip that will create a really firm skate trail.
-If we get a series of snowfalls, our efforts will be focused on keeping high use trails open so the second, track-firming pass may get delayed.
-Please be patient; fresh snow is a blessing and with a bit of time the trails will become amazing.
+The Bison has a tiller that spins and turns over the snow which really helps work the air out of the snow.
+Still, after a deep snowfall, it may take more than one pass and more than a day before the skate late firms up.
+When we get deep snow on the trails, we will try to open as many trails as quick as we can, but with over 50 km of trails and multiple priorities to address, it may take some time to get everything as perfect as we all would like.
+If we get a series of snowfalls, our efforts will be focused on keeping high use trails open so an extra, track-firming pass may get further delayed.
+Please be patient; fresh snow is a blessing and with a bit of time the trails will become amazing again.

 Why wasn’t my favourite trail groomed?

 The goal of the club is to have outstanding trails when snow conditions allow.
 Every day some trails will be set after a snowfall.
 We start with the most heavily used trails but cannot set all our trails immediately.
-We try to set all trails within 48 hours of a major snowfall.
-Priority trails that are usually set first are Broadway, the dog trails and the logging roads.
+Priority trails that are usually set first are the dog trails, Broadway and trails close to the lodge, and the logging roads.

 How long does it take to groom all trails?

-The club has over 52 km of trails and in ideal conditions the PB can average 5 km per hour.
-Theoretically, it should take a minimum of 11 hours to groom all the trails.
-In practice, it can take up to 16 hours due to extra time on junctions, connecting trails, out-and-back trails, and removing fallen trees.
+The club has over 50 km of trails and, depending on snow conditions, the Bison grooms at about 5 to 10 km per hour.
+In theory, it could take less than 6 hours, but in practice, grooming all the trails will take 10 hours or more due to extra time on junctions, connecting trails, out-and-back trails, and removing fallen trees.

 It snowed and there were not many trails set; how come?